Do note that the Gujarat government has announced there won't be any Garba events in the state this year due to the

 Events Elsewhere in Gujarat

-The state's largest city, Ahmedabad, holds some fun garba events as well.
+The state's largest city, Ahmedabad, holds some fun garba events too.
 You'll find dozens of garba venues along the Sarkhej-Gandhinagar Highway (S.G.
 Road), which connects Ahmedabad with Gandhinagar, the state capital.
 Red Raas is one of the most popular events.
 Head to the Karnavati Club or Rajpath Club for the big celebrations as well.

 Navaratri Events in Mumbai

-If you can't make it to Gujarat for Navaratri, garba and dandiya dance events also takes place on a grand scale in Mumbai due to the large Gujarati population there.
+If you can't make it to Gujarat for Navaratri, garba and dandiya dance events also take place on a grand scale in Mumbai due to the large Gujarati population there.
 Surprisingly, some of the events have more revelers in attendance than the ones in Vadodara.
 Most are held in the outer northern suburb of Borivali West.
 Organizers are planning to arrange virtual garba and dandiya events this year due to the pandemic.